zaiisao/Documentation/en/Video/product_video.md

 ## Compatibility

-The Agora Native SDK for Video Call is supported on platforms such as iOS, Android, Windows, macOS, Electron, Linux, and Web, and allows for cross-platform connections.
+The Agora Native SDK for Video Call is supported on platforms such as iOS, Android, Windows, macOS, Electron, Unity, and Web, and allows for cross-platform connections.
 The following is a list of supported platforms and their versions.

 | Platform             | Supported Version                                            |
 | -------------------- | ------------------------------------------------------------ |